Tripoli, Leptis Magna & Sabratha

 Day 3

-Today we drive about 70 kilometres west of Tripoli to Sabratha, also a town founded by the Phoenicians.
-Later it also belonged to the Romans and Byzantines until the Arabs arrived and Sabratha lost its status.
-Sabratha is a UNESCO World Heritage Site and has a particularly magnificent Roman theatre.
+Today we leave the hotel at 7 a.m.
+First, we drive about 70 kilometers (about an hour) west of Tripoli to Sabratha, which is also a city founded by the Phoenicians.
+Later, it also belonged to the Romans and Byzantines until the Arabs arrived and Sabratha lost its status.
+Sabratha is a UNESCO World Heritage Site and has a particularly magnificent Roman theater.
+The Sabratha Museum is closed.

 Accommodation: in Tripoli